SvenSapphire/musico/README.md

 - Use the **!join** command to connect the bot to the voice channel
 - !play https://www.youtube.com/watch?v=dQw4w9WgXcQ
 - enjoy!
-- don't forget to **!leave** because he will stay eternally

-## Important:
-- If you play a track Musico never played before, it will take a while to download it in the background.
-It will than start automatically after the download.
-If you play a "known (downloaded)" song it will start immediately.
-- Currently, Musico is not able to make queues, you need to wait until the played song is finished to start a new track.

 ## Tested systems:
 - Linux Ubuntu